frankenz/Imaging-X-Ray-and-Electron-Microscopy-Protein-Docking-and-Matching/README.md

 # Protein-protein docking and matching

 Analyze the structural geometry, functional organization, dynamics and heterogeneity of Proteins.
-The procedures evaluate the geometric complementarity between the objects using grid representation and fast Fourier transformations.
+The procedures evaluate the geometric complementarity between the objects using grid representation and fast Fourier transformations (1-5).

 References:
 1. A Unique spatial arrangement of the snRNPs within the native spliceosome emerges from in-silico studies.
 Frankenstein Z, Sperling J, Sperling R, Eisenstein M.     Structure.
 2012 Jun 6;20(6):1097-106.
 Epub 2012 May 10.